How to Get an SSL Certificate [+10 Best Free SSLs]

 I usually use this option as a last resort because it’s not connected to my server, hosting service, or cPanel.

-If you’re unsure how to move forward, I'd recommend that you contact your hosting company for support, and they’ll give you instructions specific to your website.
+If you’re unsure how to move forward, I recommend contacting your hosting company for support, and they’ll give you instructions specific to your website.
 They can advise you on the type of CSR certificate you should request.

 When I buy an SSL certificate from a certificate authority, I must submit my CSR.
 I always make sure to have it on hand when I’m completing the sign-up process for my SSL certificate.